pvico/RX-Dual-Power/README.md

 With the *available voltage* - the highest of MAIN PWR voltage and STBY PWR voltage - decreasing due to batteries discharging, the receiver and servos will remain powered at all times until this voltage becomes so low that the receiver and/or servos fail.

 **Note:** when using a BEC as input to MAIN PWR or STBY PWR, the RX Dual Power will measure the BEC's output voltage and will not detect a low battery voltage situation until the BEC fails due to low battery.
+#

+<sub><sup id="note5">5</sup> Using a 2S LiPo as MAIN PWR and a 2S LiFe as STBY PWR is **not** such a case: if you use strategy #2, the LiPo will discharge down to about 7.2 before the LiFe takes over.
+Then as the LiFe starts to discharge, it will alternate between the LiPo and the LiFe and they will discharge in parallel, keeping the same voltage.
+This can bring the LiPo to a dangerously low voltage and it could be damaged.</sub><br/>
+<sub><sup id="note6">6</sup> Below minimum voltage only applies to a battery.
+A BEC is never below minimum voltage: it is either above minimum voltage (> 4.8V) or considered disconnected (< 4.8V).</sub><br/>
+<sub><sup id="note7">7</sup> Most servos are not HV and have a maximum voltage of 6V, some as low as 5.5V.
+HV servos usually have a max voltage of 8.4V but some are limited to 7.4V.
+In this last case use a 2S LiFe instead of a 2S LiPo.
+Check the specifications of your servos !</sub><br/>
+<sub><sup id="note8">8</sup> There are other possibilities.
+For example a 3-6S LiPo or LiFe and a BEC as MAIN PWR and a 3-6S LiPo or LiFe and a BEC as STBY PWR.
+If the BEC powering MAIN PWR is set for a higher voltage than STBY PWR's BEC, using strategy #2 is perfectly ok.</sub><br/>

 ## Power source selection strategy